aarhusstadsarkiv/stadsarkiv-client/docs/README.client.md

 Original language files (and keys) may be found in [stadsarkiv_client/locales/da.py](/stadsarkiv_client/locales/da.py)

-## templates
+## Templates

-**Override templates**
+### Override

-The templates that you can override can be found in the [stadsarkiv_client/templates](/stadsarkiv_client/templates) directory.
+Templates that you can override can be found in the [stadsarkiv_client/templates](/stadsarkiv_client/templates) directory.
 In order to override a template you place your custom template in the `templates` directory.
 In the `example-config-simple` there is a override of `auth/login.html`.

 There is also an override of the `home.html`.
 As you can see in this template, you may add custom css and js files in the `head` block.
 This is done like this: